CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 That is, there is a unique proof that `true ≡Bool true`, no proofs that `true ≡Bool false`, and so on.
-This kind of equality defined by pattern-matching is often called "observational" equality.
+This kind of equality defined by pattern matching is often called "observational" equality.

 Now how do we prove an equality of ``Bool``s?
 We just inhabit the relevant type: